Mens Sexual Health

 Erectile dysfunction: history physical and examination and blood tests are performed on the first visit.
 Advice is given on strategies and applicable treatments to improve function.
 Surgery is seldom needed with the above treatments for patients with erectile dysfunction.

-With over 20 years experience in these fields, he is responsible for the training of GP and other health care providers in Ireland in the area of STI care provision, running the bi-annual STI Foundation course at the Rotunda Hospital, Dublin.
+With over 30 years of experience in these fields, he is responsible for training general practitioners and other healthcare providers in Ireland in the area of STI care.
+He leads the bi-annual STI Foundation course at the Rotunda Hospital, Dublin.

-Dr Lambert has published widely and has contributed to local and national newspaper articles and TV broadcasts on the topic of sexually transmitted infections (STI's) and other infectious diseases.
+Prof. Lambert has published extensively and has contributed to both local and national newspaper articles and TV broadcasts on sexually transmitted infections (STIs) and other infectious diseases.

 Get In Touch